 chriswelsh@macropidia:bin$ airport -s SSID BSSID RSSI CHANNEL HT CC SECURITY (auth/unicast/group) RedNectar 00:1c:df:cb:8d:55 -38 2,+1 Y -- WPA2(PSK/AES/AES) RedNectar 14:d6:4d:0f:fd:e5 -62 1 Y DE WPA2(PSK/AES/AES) myneighbour 00:1c:df:9b:ba:57 -80 6,-1 Y US WEP RedNectar 00:0f:b5:93:57:31 -36 6 N -- WPA2(PSK/AES/AES)

-So you can see that I’ve mad a boo-boo somewhere, with one AP on channel 1 and another on channel 2!
+So you can see that I’ve made a boo-boo somewhere, with one AP on channel 1 and another on channel 2!
 (I’ll change the 2 to 11 later).
-But back to the task in hand, I can see that the strongest signal is from BSSID 00:0f:b5:93:57:31, so I should be associated with that AP.
+But back to the task in hand, I can see that the strongest (closest to zero) RSSI is from BSSID 00:0f:b5:93:57:31, so I should be associated with that AP.
 Let’s see:

 chriswelsh@macropidia:bin$ airport -I agrCtlRSSI: -40 agrExtRSSI: 0 agrCtlNoise: -90 agrExtNoise: 0 state: running op mode: station lastTxRate: 54 maxRate: 54 lastAssocStatus: 0 802.11 auth: open link auth: wpa2-psk BSSID: 0:f:b5:93:57:31 SSID: RedNectar MCS: -1 channel: 6

 So that seems just right for now.
 No doubt I’ll have fun running upstairs and downstairs and saying my prayers from now on!